conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

    will produce different IDs.

  * **Options**.
 The value of the options will also be added to generate the package ID.
+The same library, for example, will get a different package ID for a static build and dynamic linking.

  * **Requirements**.
-Depending on the package ID mode configured for the Conan client or the one declared for a specific requirement, different components of the full Conan package reference could affect the package ID of the consumer.
+Depending on the package ID mode configured for the Conan client or the one declared for a specific requirement, different components of the full Conan package reference of the dependencies could affect the package ID of the consumer.
+It's highly configurable, from a mode taking into account only the name of the dependencies to other modes including any change in the sources or even the build environment.

-   Take into account that transitive requirements (dependencies of my dependencies) are encoded into my package ID through the package ID of my requirements.
+   Transitive requirements (dependencies of my dependencies) are encoded into my package ID through the package ID of my requirements.

 *Note.-* Only the dependencies declared using the ``requires`` attribute or inside the